 And if you’re on a fixed tariff at the moment, keep a close eye on when it’s due to end and make sure you move to another fix to avoid sliding onto your existing supplier’s standard variable rate.

-You will not have to pay any exit penalties in the 49 days running up to the end-date of your fixed tariff.
+You will not have to pay any exist penalties in the 42 days up to the end-date of your fixed tariff.

 Here’s a run-down of what we know about price rises across the energy market:

-The UK’s biggest provider is freezing standard variable tariff prices until August 2017.
-Its standard variable tariff for average consumption is £1,044 – still £40 more than its own cheapest fixed deal, and over £150 more than the cheapest fixed tariffs on the market.
+The UK’s biggest provider is freezing standard variable tariff prices until March 2018.
+Its standard variable tariff for average consumption is £1,044 – still £40 more than its cheapest fixed deal.

-It cut its gas prices by 5.2% in January, but increased the cost of electricity by 8.4% from 1 March.
-Taking all these changes into account, typical dual fuel tariff customers will now pay 8.5% more over all, at £1,160 a year.
+EDF is cutting gas prices by 5.2% in January, but it will increase the cost of electricity by 8.4% from March.
+Typical dual fuel tariffs will pay 1.2% more over all, up to £1,082.

 Ovo has announced changes to its PAYM Simpler (variable) tariff, with an average increase of £50 per year.
 Customers who are only on gas tariffs will notice a decrease to their prices, and standing charges will be reduced for both gas and electricity.